 Work in the HCI community has also addressed the problem of inferring parametric graphics primitives from perceptual input.
-For example, Nishida et al. (2016) learns to instantiate procedural primitives for an interactive modeling system.
+For example, Nishida et al. (2016) proposed to learn to instantiate procedural primitives for an interactive modeling system.
 In our work, we instead learn to instantiate multiple procedural graphics primitives simultaneously, without assistance from a human user.